threefoldtech/info_grid/src/farmers/3node_building/1_create_farm.md

 > Note: Assuming you are a farmer operating from your home, this field can usually be left blank.
 You do not have to fill in any details.
 The add IP option is for farmers that have a block of IP addresses routed to their router (in data centers mostly) and want to present “dedicated IP” addresses for deployments.

 The add IP option is for farmers that have a block of IP addresses routed to their router.
 This is mainly for data centers, but some ISP can provide this service for residential locations.
-With such public IP addresses, your TF farm and/or your 3nodes can present “dedicated IP” addresses for deployments.
+With such public IP addresses, your TF farm and/or your 3Nodes can present “dedicated IP” addresses for deployments.
 Unless you are paying for a block of IPs, you only have one static IP which is needed for you router

-The [Threefold simulator](https://simulator.grid.tf/) is referring to this IP address.
+The [ThreeFold simulator](https://simulator.grid.tf/) is referring to this IP address.
 Only check the Public IP option in the simulator if you have such block of IP addresses.

 ![farming_001](img/farming_001.png)

 ***
-### How to configure public IP addresses for a Threefold farm or a 3node
+### How to configure public IP addresses for a ThreeFold farm or a 3Node
 ***

-To configure public IP addresses for your 3node farm, select the  *Farms*  section of the Portal menu in the [Threefold Dashboard](https://dashboard.grid.tf/), expand your farm by clicking on the down arrow on the left, then click on the down arrow to the right of the subsection *Public IPs*.
+To configure public IP addresses for your 3Node farm, select the  *Farms*  section of the Portal menu in the [ThreeFold Dashboard](https://dashboard.grid.tf/), expand your farm by clicking on the down arrow on the left, then click on the down arrow to the right of the subsection *Public IPs*.

 ![Farming_Create_Farm_18](./img/tf_dashboard_2023_12.png)